shntnu/2023_12_JUMP_data_only_vignettes/explanations/FAQ.md

 ### Does JUMP contain my compound/gene of interest?

-The easiest way to find out is querying your dataset using [this](https://broad.io/babel) web tool.
+The easiest way to find out is to follow the instructions on the perturbation availability  [section](https://broadinstitute.github.io/jump_hub/howto/0_howto_interactive_tools.html#perturbation-availability).
 Alternatively, you can explore the [metadata tables](https://github.com/jump-cellpainting/datasets/tree/main/metadata) on the datasets repository, which are used to generate the explorable table.

 ### Where are the datasets specification?